adrihess/polynomials_C/README.md

 make

->creates executable file called "poly" from all calculator.
+creates executable file called "poly" from all calculator.
+\n
 make test

->creates executable file called "poly_test" with text files from directory "poly".
+creates executable file called "poly_test" with text files from directory "poly".

 make doc

->generate documentation using Doxygen.
+generate documentation using Doxygen.
 In order to open that, go to the directory "html" and open file "annotated.html" to see the documentation.

 It's possible to create debug version, usinng following sequence of commands: